Antoine Blanc Gingras: North-West Rebellion & Later Life

 During the North-West Rebellion or Métis Resistance of 1869-1870, Gingras was a supporter of Louis Riel.
 When Canadian Lieutenant Governor designate William McDougall travelled to St. Joseph from Pembina on December 11, 1869, he was informed by Antoine Gingras on the evening of December 10 that he had “agreed to raise a party of 150 “Half-Breeds” and with a portion of them, to drive Governor McDougall away from his house at Pembina.”
 McDougall also commented “These Half-Breeds” at St. Joe are principally connected with those at Red River Settlement, and many of them are inclined to fall in with Mr. Gingras’s plan.”
 Following the rebellion Louis Riel sought Gingras' protection in North Dakota and often lodged with his son Normand/ Norman.
 In 1873 Gingras helped to charter the city of Winnipeg, previously known as Fort Garry.

 Gingras died on September 28, 1877, at the age of 55-56, he is buried at the Saint Boniface Cemetery in Walhalla, North Dakota along with his wife and several of his children.
 Gingras listed the Archbishop of Saint Boniface, Alexandre-Antonin Taché, in his will and testament as the legal guardian of his children who had not reached the age of 21, throughout his life Gingras was known as a charitable parishioner to the St. Boniface Cathedral.

-Personal Life
+Personal life

 Gingras's grandson, hockey player Antoine Blanc "Tony" Gingras of the Winnipeg Victorias during the 1899–1900 season.

 Gingras married Scholastique (Scholastic) Trottier, a fellow Métis woman in 1837, in total they had 15 children; Francis Marie, Francois, Angelic, Gustus, Antoine, William, Eustine, Norman, Elise, Octavia, John, Charles, Clement, and Pauline.
 According to the Minnesota Legislative Reference Library Gingras is noted as being Catholic.
 Gingras's grandson Tony Gingras, the son of François Gingras, became a famous right winger and top goal scorer for the Winnipeg Victorias.
-Gingras scored a total of 25 goals, 26 assists, 51 points, 52 Penalty Minutes (PIM) in 37 games.
-Gingras later coached for both the Union Canadienne of St. Boniface, Winnipeg as well as at Université de Saint-Boniface.
-Tony Gingras is noted as being the first French Canadian to be listed on a Stanley Cup winning team.